B4tiste/bot-swbox/README.md

 -   **Interactive Commands**: Use a series of slash commands to access the bot's features.
 -   **Ranking Information**: View rankings and their details.
+-   **Player Statistics**: Retrieve and display detailed information about a player's account, including their rank, win rate, LD5 and most played monsters.
--   **Game Statistics**: Retrieve and display monster statistics for different seasons.
+-   **Mob Statistics**: Retrieve and display monster statistics for different seasons.
 -   **Duo Statistics**: Display common win rates of two monsters played together.
 -   **JSON File analysis** : Gives a small breakdown of your account
 -   **Feature Suggestion & BUG Report**: Suggest features or report bugs directly to the developer.